iuctil/tla/content/docs/bplp/articles.md

 #### Submit New Article

-If you'd like to add a new article/papers on this page, please let us know by submitting a new github issues at [CTIL/TLA issues](https://github.com/iuctil/tla/issues)
+If you'd like to add a new article or paper to this page, please let us know by submitting a new "GitHub issue" at [CTIL/TLA issues](https://github.com/iuctil/tla/issues).